 Facilitating or Hosting a Small Group

-Important News: We plan to launch short-term groups that gather for 10 weeks at a time, and we’re simply looking for individuals or married couples who love Jesus and love being with people.
+Important News: We have launched our short-term groups that gather for 10 weeks at a time.
+We are in need of individuals or married couples who love Jesus and love being with people.
 We’ll provide the training, sermon-based studies and the group members you need to fill your group.
-All you have to do is prep a little, open up your home and facilitate enjoyable discussion.
-Our goal is 20 x 20 (20 new hosts/facilitators by December 20.
-If you are open to considering this, please contact Jim Doyle today at 760-579-4101 or email him.
+All you have to do is a little prep, open up your home and facilitate enjoyable discussion.
+If you are open to considering this, please fill out our Groups Leader’s Form.
+If you have any questions, please contact Pastor Jim Doyle at 760-579-4101 or email.

 Reasons for Starting a New Group

 In a small group, you'll develop a better understsnding of the Bible